Tuition Rebate Program

-In support of the ongoing professional development of employees, Fleming College provides tuition rebate to assist employees with the cost of tuition for obtaining post-secondary credentials.
+In support of the ongoing professional development of employees, Fleming College provides a Tuition Rebate Program to assist employees with the cost of tuition for obtaining post-secondary credentials.
 The Program covers 50% of the tuition portion of fees.
 It does not include other expenses such as books, supplies, travel, etc.

 Additional tuition funding from other sources must be disclosed and may impact the level of funding provided by the College.